zeroamps/Tooling/WiXToolset/README.md

 1. Download the latest version here [WiX Toolset](http://wixtoolset.org).
 2. Add the WiX "%WIX%bin" folder to your PATH environment variable.

-If you want to create WiX packages using Visual Studio download [WiX Toolset Visual Studio Extension](http://wixtoolset.org/).
+3. If you want to create WiX packages using Visual Studio also install the extensions for Visual Studio.

 ***